ardanlabs/gotraining/courses/hardcorego/readme.md

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*

 ### Day 1
-On this day we take our initial tour of the language.
-We learn about variables, types, data structures and OOP.
-We also explore what is idiomatic and how the language is very orthogonal.
-This includes following the community standards for coding and style.

 #### Language Syntax
 [Variables](../../topics/variables/readme.md) |